131 Career Overall Rank

-Johnny Mosquito Tjapangarti’s paintings have had a very impressive sale rate at auction with 27 of the 31 offered having sold.
+Johnny Mosquito Tjapangati’s paintings have had a very impressive sale rate at auction.
 The vast majority of his works were small and measured just 60 x 90 cm or less.
-In all, 22 of the 31 paintings offered were in this category while only six were approximately 120 x 80 cm.
 Collectors of Balgo art in particular are well aware that his paintings are rare and that Johnny was a founder of the Kukatja art style and was a very special elder and artist with vast cultural knowledge.

-His best years at auction have been 2005, when all four works offered sold for a total of $26,139, and 2008 when all three works offered sold of which two entered his top ten results at fourth and fifth.
+Before 2015, his best years at auction have been 2005, when all four works offered sold for a total for $26,139, and 2008, when all three works offered sold of which two entered his top ten results at fourth and fifth.
 The first of these was a fine 1994 rendition of Kultard Rock Hole originally sold to the Sam Barry Collection by Coo-ee Aboriginal Art Gallery in Sydney.
-When offered at Leonard Joel in July 2008 the 120 x 80 cm work achieved $9,000 (Lot 89).
-An earlier image, Tjintjamatju, created by the artist in 1991 was another Sam Barry Collection work.
-That had originally been offered by Sotheby’s in 2004 when it achieved a price of $8,400, the artist’s fifth highest result at the time.
+When offered at Leonard Joel in July 2008, the 120 x 80 cm work achieved $9,000 (Lot 89).
+An earlier image, Tjintjamatju, created by the artist in 1991, was another Sam Barry Collection work.
+This work had originally been offered by Sotheby’s in 2004, when it achieved a price of $8,400, the artist’s fifth highest result at the time.
 When reofferred in Sotheby’s October 2008 sale (Lot 130) it only did marginally better when sold for $9,000.

 He and his inseparable Wangkajunka wife Muntja Nungurrayi painted together from the earliest days of the Warlayirti Art Centre at Balgo Hills.
 Although they collaborated closely on all of their paintings until 1994, soon after James Cowan arrived as art coordinator he encouraged the male and female artists to paint their own individual works.
 The paintings that Johnny and Muntja created prior to this intervention were infinitely more complex than those that came after, but all were credited to Johnny alone.
 The collaboration between the two ensured that each individual painting contained a broader range of information and often depicted larger tracts of land than the individual specific sites Johnny preferred to paint when painting by himself, as he did between 1997 when Muntja passed away, and 2002 when he stopped painting altogether, two years prior to his own death.